nekitdev/entrypoint/README.md

 ### Async

-`entrypoint.py` does not provide any specific functionality to run async functions.
+`entrypoint` does not provide any specific functionality to run async functions.

 Instead, you can specify, for example, a `main` function that runs its `async_main` counterpart: